This Is What Whales Are Betting On Blackstone - Blackstone (NYSE:BX)

-A whale with a lot of money to spend has taken a noticeably bearish stance on Blackstone.
+Someone with a lot of money to spend has taken a bearish stance on Blackstone BX.

-Looking at options history for Blackstone BX we detected 14 strange trades.

 What's The Price Target?